Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: Introduction

-where the spin-1/2 operators are given in terms of Pauli matrices as $s^\mu=\frac{\hbar}{2}\sigma_\mu$, $\mu=x,y,z$.
-The Hamiltonian with parameters $\alpha$ and $-\alpha$ can be mapped to each other with all the spins flipped.
-Hence, without losing generality, it's assumed that $\alpha>0$ throughout the paper.
-One might naturally anticipate a similar behavior in the case of a more general time-reversal symmetry breaking.
-However, in this paper, we present a different scenario where the time reversal $\mathcal{T}$ and parity $\mathcal{P}$ are both broken by a scalar triple product of neighboring spins, known as the chiral interaction, whereas the product of the two symmetries, $\mathcal{P} \mathcal{T}$, remains preserved.
+Given the property of conservation of the total chiralization in XXX model, resembling the similar property of the magnetization in the XXZ model, one might naturally anticipate that the pseudo-scalar chiral interaction leads to a phase diagram of the Heisenberg model similar to that in the case of a magnetic field.
+However, here we derive a different scenario where the time reversal $\mathcal{T}$ and parity $\mathcal{P}$ are both broken by the scalar pseudo-scalar chiral interaction, whereas the combination of the two symmetries, $\mathcal{P} \mathcal{T}$, remains preserved.
 We show that the chiralization exhibits a critical behavior different from the magnetization on both sides of the transition point.
-Specifically, in the isotropic Heisenberg limit at the quantum phase transition to the chiral phase, the chirality $\chi= \langle\mathbf{s}_n \cdot (\mathbf{s}_{n+1} \cross \mathbf{s}_{n+2}) \rangle$ scales linearly with the strength of the chiral interaction $\alpha$:
+Specifically, in the integrable isotropic Heisenberg limit, at the transition to the chiral phase, the chirality $\chi= \langle\mathbf{s}_n \cdot (\mathbf{s}_{n+1} \cross \mathbf{s}_{n+2}) \rangle$ scales linearly with the strength of the pseudo-scalar chiral interaction $\alpha$:

-The chirality remains zero while $\alpha$ does not exceed the critical threshold $\alpha_c=2J/\pi$ and increases linearly beyond the transition point.
+Thus the chirality remains zero while $\alpha$ does not exceed the critical threshold $\alpha_c=2J/\pi$ and increases linearly beyond the transition point.
 Furthermore, both phases with zero and non-zero chirality are gapless and can be described by conformal field theories with central charge $c=1$.
+We further generalize the described result to the case of the XXZ chain, leading to the phase diagram depicted in \cref{phaseDiagram}.